Get your contracts under control today

 1. Identify who you are

 Firstly, outline who you are and what you do.
 The details need to be stated quickly and clearly here.
-Be brief, but do be sure that you do not miss any information that may be an aspect of your firm that makes you more attractive to a potential client.
+Be brief, but do be sure that you do not miss any information that may be an aspect of your firm that makes you more attractive to business prospects.

 2. Identify the problem